Continuing Education Activity

 Frailty can develop due to factors such as (i) socio-demographic influences (e.g. poverty, living alone, low education level); (ii) psychological factors (e.g. depression); (iii) nutritional issues (e.g. malnutrition); (iv) polypharmacy; (v) diseases and complications (inflammatory states, cancer, endocrine disorders, dementia); and (v) low physical activity.
 Despite the importance of frailty, there is currently no internationally recognized standard definition given its complex etiology; definitions used by different frailty researchers; and the inherent difficulty in distinguishing frailty from both aging and disability.
 Irrespective of definitions, it is clear that frailty is an important geriatric syndrome, which is dynamic, fluctuates over time, and reflects multisystem dysfunction.
 Given its importance, since the mid-1990s, frailty combination scores have been developed, wherein a constellation of frailty manifestations was grouped to be able to quantify the degree of disability from frailty.

 One of the scales commonly used is the Clinical Frailty Scale (CFS).
 The CFS is a validated scale.
 It evolved from the Canadian Study of Health and Aging.
 Since its publication, the CFS is in frequent use in clinical settings.
 It provides a summary tool for clinicians to assess frailty and fitness.
 The elements are derived based on the clinician’s clinical judgment.
 It was scored on a scale from 1 (very fit) to 7 (severely frail) upon initial publication in 2005.
-In 2007, however, the CFS was modified to a 9-point scale to include very severely frail, and terminally ill as separate entities, which initially were lumped together.
+In 2007, however, the CFS was modified to a 9-point scale to include very severely frail and terminally ill as separate entities, which initially were lumped together.
 The 9-point scale provides a descriptor of a frailty stage.
 There is a visual chart to assist with the frailty classification.
 A person with a score ≥of 5 is considered frail.

 Applying the CFS to patients requires clinical judgment on the part of the examining clinician and thus may be subjected to inter-observer variation.
 Although the CFS is touted as a quick and easy test, it does require data collection beyond that which could be collected by a cursory evaluation.
 It does entail watching the patient (mobilize), inquiring about their habitual physical activity and ability.
 It requires the clinicians to assess if the patient can independently perform tasks such as bathing, dressing, housework, going upstairs, going out alone, going shopping, taking care of finances, taking medications, and preparing meals.
 The main advantage besides its validity is that it is easy to use and may readily be administered in a clinical setting.
 The CFS is utilized to predict the outcomes of older people hospitalized with acute illnesses.
 It has also been used to help predict in-patient mortality and thus help target specialty geriatric resources within the hospital.

 One of the limitations of this scale is that it combines several domains of frailty and disability and may not be as applicable as other phenotype-oriented frailty scales.
 The patient’s level of disability heavily weights the CFS.
-It is unclear if the CFS offers superior or redundant value in contrast to other disability scales (e.g., Katz Index).
+It is unclear if the CFS offers superior or redundant value compared to other disability scales (e.g., Katz Index).

 Clinical Frailty Scale Components